 In the ‘Any other Perennials Class’, would the following specimens be entered: Hydrangea, Spirea, Butterfly Bush, and a bedraggled Heliopsis?
 Are Hydrangea, Spirea, and Butterfly Bush considered Perennials?

 Hydrangea, Spirea, and Butterfly Bush are all shrubs.
 A shrubs is defined as a woody perennial plant.
 So yes, they are perennial.
 You would also have to look carefully at the schedule to make sure there was no other class such as Flowering Shrub that they should have been entered in.
 Often an ‘Any Other Perennial class’ is listed as ‘Any Other Perennial’ (not listed above).

 Should Clerks be talking while judging is ongoing?

 OJES 2019 Page 18 indicates that clerks should not offer advice or unwanted information and should not follow judges too closely unless invited.
 The Show Chair or designate should be available.
 If a clerk is distracting, you politely ask them to stay back a bit and refrain from comment as it distracts you from giving full attention to your job at hand.
 A quiet word with the Show Chair afterwards may help in making sure the clerk does not distract in the future.

 When Judging scented Roses, how do you prevent scents from overcoming your sense of smell and making it difficult to select?

 Bring a few coffee beans in your pocket and smell them between the different entries.
 It helps to clear your nose.

-Ontario Judging and Exhibiting Standards for Horticulture and Floral Design (OJES) – *New* Revised Edition Available Now!
+Ontario Judging and Exhibiting Standards for Floral Design and Horticulture (OJES) Revised 2019 Edition Available Now!